 The best flat ironing results begin with clean, moisturized and well-protected hair (more on that later).
 Start by using a clarifying shampoo like Suave Essentials Daily Clarifying Shampoo.
-This will rid your hair of dirt, oil, product and any environmental grime.
+Used with the conditioner, this helps rid hair of dirt, oil, product and any environmental grime.
 Follow this up by treating your hair with a deep conditioning treatment or mask, like Dove Anti-Frizz Oil Therapy Hair Mask in preparation for your flat-ironing routine.
 This will hydrate your hair and help prevent frizz.

 Step 1: Protect and blow-dry.